 The Norwegian Centre for Transmission Electron Microscopy, NORTEM, is a nationally coordinated project between the two leading TEM-groups in Norway in Trondheim and Oslo, with three partners: SINTEF, NTNU and UiO.
 It was established in 2012.
-The total cost of the project, 15.5 M Euros, was co-financed by the Research Council of Norway (7.7 M Euros) and own contributions from the three partners.
+The total cost of the project, 15.5 M Euros, was co-financed by the INFRA programme in the Research Council of Norway (7.7 M Euros) and own contributions from the three partners.

 The vision of NORTEM is to become a world-class TEM Centre providing access to expertise and state-of-the-art infrastructure for fundamental and applied research within the physical sciences in Norway.